rinne/node-unix-checksum/README.md

 | uuid | version 4 variant 1 or 2 UUID in lower case |
 | UUID | version 4 variant 1 or 2 UUID in upper case |
 | bigint | BigInt presentation of the digest (if supported by runtime) |

+Some encodings can be used only in some hashes.
+It is e.g. impossible to generate a UUID from a digest that is shorter than 128 bits and attempting to do so triggers an error.

 UnixChecksum.hash(algorithm, data, encoding)